Gui-JVale/cs-core/docs/software-architecture/quality-attributes/modifiability.md

 In general, the later in the life cycle we can bind values, the better.
 However, putting the mechanisms in place to facilitate that late binding tends to be more expensive—yet another tradeoff.
-And so the equation on page 118 comes into play.
 We want to bind as late as possible, as long as the mechanism that allows it is cost-effective.
 Tactics to bind values at compile time or build time include these: